MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/channel-mapping-to-ecom-site.md

 ![Change language for a page in site builder](media/channel-mapping-14.png)

-### Single market site with multiple languages but different site experiences
+### A multi-language channel with different site experiences per language.

 Similar to the scenario above, you may want to offer a completely different site experience for one language over the other.
 The recommended way is to use the page variants on a single site as discussed in the previous scenario but if desired you can create a new e-commerce site in site builder and map it to the single online channel and language.
 This would result in a single online channel being mapped to multiple e-commerce sites, one per language.

-### Single brand site with multiple markets and single site experience
+### Multiple channels (with single and/or multiple languages) with a single localized site experience

 In this scenario, a branded site may have multiple online channels per region, for example Adventure Works could have one online channel for the Canadian market with multiple languages, another online channel for the American market and another for the German market.
 Each online channel would be configured to a region specific business entity and can either have the same set of products, sub set of products, or a different set of product each with their own unique prices (in their regional currency), taxes, discounts, shipping modes, etc...

-Adding additional channels to an e-commerce site can be done in the site builder tool under the **Site settings**, **Channels** tab with the **Add a channel** button as shown in the below image, where the online channel and default locale can be selected.
+Adding additional channels to an e-commerce site can be done in site builder under the **Site settings**, **Channels** tab with the **Add a channel** button as shown in the below image, where the online channel and default locale can be selected.

 ![Adding a channel to an existing site](media/channel-mapping-15.png)